 - Manage thoughts and feelings around emotionally challenging situations, such as a traumatic coming out process or dealing with bullying (including from your family)

-- Understand who you are and what your beliefs are, and creating a secure sense of self
+- Understand who you are and what your beliefs are, and create a secure sense of self

 - Break down limiting beliefs and internalized trauma linked to your sexual identity

 - Come to full acceptance of who you are

 CBT sessions can help you understand and come to terms with any negative self-talk and toxic thoughts that are undermining your happiness and self-worth.
 It can also help you become more aware of these thoughts, so you are no longer controlled by them.

 Along with CBT sessions, you also have the option to complete a self-help course with online-therapy.com.
 This course is comprised of eight sections and offers additional education and resources that will help you deepen your understanding of how to cope with negative self-talk, thoughts, and emotions.
 As you go through the modules and fill out the worksheets, your counselor is able to use your answers to further guide and aid you.